macalvarezm/Portfolio/Covid.md

 and continent is not null
 Order by 1,2

---Muestra el porcentaje de la poblaciÛn infectada en Uruguay
+--Muestra el porcentaje de la poblaci√≥n infectada en Uruguay

 Select location, date, total_cases, new_cases, population, (total_cases/population)*100 as PercentPopulationInfected
 From PortfolioProject..[Covid Deaths]